 The consulting firms that they form and that you all get is because you get more money when having a consultant for having the security clearance.

-That's not acting like that doesn't happen.
+It's not acting like that doesn't happen.

-I have zero consulting relationships with the U.S. government.
+That's zero consulting relationships with the U.S. government.

-I'm not talking Phil, that's a good talking point.
+I'm not talking, Phil, that's a good talking point.

 I'm talking about in the private sector.